 Meet the Teachers

-Erena enjoys working with different age groups; however her true passion is with the Kindy aged children.
+Erena enjoys working with different age groups; however, her true passion is with the Kindy aged tamariki.
+She is passionate about creating an environment that is rich in fun opportunities for tamariki to engage in and prepare for their future learning and transition to school.
 Erena is a mother of 4 and when not at work enjoys spending time with her family.
-Erena is passionate about creating an environment that is rich in fun opportunities for children to learn and prepare for their future learning and transition to school.

-It's so great to have a male teacher in our centre!
-Jason is loved by all the children, and has worked throughout the centre with all three age-groups.
-He is currently a teacher in the Kindy and the older children really enjoy having a male role model around.
-Jason is passionate about Nature and continues to provide lots of amazing opportunities for the children with the incredible creatures he brings to live at Midcity.
+Jason is a very caring and fun kaiako who is loved by all the tamariki.
+He has worked throughout the Centre with all three age-groups, and is currently a kaiako in the Kindy where the older tamariki really enjoy having a male role model around.
+Jason is passionate about Nature and continues to provide lots of amazing opportunities for the tamariki with the incredible creatures he brings to live at Midcity.
 He is also a wonderful encourager of gross motor development and is often found extending the tamariki in this valuable area of our curriculum.